kwgoodman/la/README.rst

     OK
     <nose.result.TextTestResult run=2978 errors=0 failures=0>

-The ``la`` package contains a C extension module.
-The functions in the module speed up common alignment operations such as adding two unaligned larrys.
-If the module doesn't compile when you build ``la`` then there's an automatic fallback to a python version of the functions.
-To see whether you are using the C version or the Python versions:
+The ``la`` package contains C extensions that speed up common alignment operations such as adding two unaligned larrys.
+If the C extensions don't compile when you build ``la`` then there's an automatic fallback to python versions of the functions.
+To see whether you are using the C functions or the Python functions:
 ::
     >>> la.info()
     la version      0.4.0